 One of these sections – route 2 – starts in the rural settlement of Balloch at the southern foot of Loch Lomond and finishes in Strathblane, giving walkers fantastic views over the Kilpatrick Hills along the way.

-But mid-way between these two points is an expansive body of water that’s worth visiting whether you’re hiking the John Muir Way or just fancy a nice afternoon stroll in an exceptionally peaceful countryside setting.
+But mid-way between these two points is a large body of water that’s worth visiting whether you’re hiking the John Muir Way or just fancy a nice afternoon stroll in an exceptionally peaceful countryside setting.

-Burncrooks reservoir partially supplies the city of Glasgow just 5 miles away and it’s only recently been developed as a tourist attraction.
+Burncrooks Reservoir partially supplies the city of Glasgow which lies 5 miles away and it has only recently been developed as a tourist attraction.